Trog: Reception

 Warner Bros., the film's distributor in 1970, also chose "mind-boggling" to describe Trog during the company's "31 Days of Horror" promotion to sell copies of it in October 2015.
 In part of that promotion leading up to Halloween, Warner Bros. assures "campy cult fans" they will "delight" in the film and that both the troglodyte's makeup and "Crawford's boldly colored pantsuits" are "hilariously bad".

 The film is listed in Golden Raspberry Award founder John Wilson's 2005 book The Official Razzie Movie Guide as one of "The 100 Most Enjoyably Bad Movies Ever Made".
 In 2012, several years before his previously described BFI interview with Joe Cornelius, John Waters recognized Trog as one of his favorite films on the streaming service MUBI.

+The film was released as a double-bill with Christopher Lee's Taste the Blood of Dracula and after its first week in release, Variety on November 4, 1970, ranked the double-feature as the #1 top-grossing film(s) of the week, raking in $300,000.

 Releases

 The film was released theatrically in both the United States and United Kingdom by Warner Bros. in 1970.
-For home viewing and film collectors, Warner Home Video began marketing VHS copies of Trog in 1995 and in DVD format in 2007.
+Warner Home Video began marketing VHS copies of Trog in 1995 and in DVD format in 2007.